Jernaldermiljoet i Vingsted v Vejle

 Photo: Vejlemuseerne

-See all of the interesting things in art, history, archeology and fun interactive experiences.
+See all of the interesting things in art, history, archaeology and fun interactive experiences.
+Vejle Museerne offers rich cultural and historical exhibitions.
+Admission is free, with both permanent and special exhibitions.

 Look for Rembrandt in the brushstrokes.
 Experience the power of the bog and one of the world’s best-preserved bog bodies.
 Explore wind power version 1.0 from the 1850s, and all sorts of other exciting art, history and archaeology and fun interactive experiences.